Nekmo/amazon-dash/docs/config_file.rst

 The configuration file can be found anywhere but if the program runs in root mode, it is necessary that only root can modify the file.
-This is a security measure to prevent someone from executing commands as root using the program.
+This is a security measure to prevent someone from executing commands as root using Amazon-dash.

 To change the permissions::